romilly/start-apl/manuscript/Chapter3.md

 the dimension that's going to be extended: columns if you're using `,` and rows if you're using `⍪`.

-What about joining a vector and a matrix?
+What about catenating a vector and a matrix?